2.3 Critical Issues in GenAI

 So what are misinformation, disinformation, and malinformation (MDM)?

 Misinformation: Misinformation is the use of false information in credible formats and contexts, which leads consumers to believe that it is true.
-Such information is not intended to cause harm (Government of Canada, 2022).
+Such information is typically not intended to cause harm (Government of Canada, 2022).

 Disinformation: Disinformation is the deliberate use of false information to deceive consumers.
 Such information may lead people, organizations, and governments to make decisions that are based on manipulation and errant guidance.
 (Government of Canada, 2022)